Utter Madness

-Utter Madness is a greatest hits album by the British pop band Madness, released on their own Zarjazz label through Virgin Records on 24 November 1986 shortly after the group's original split.
+Utter Madness is a greatest hits album by the English pop band Madness, released on their own Zarjazz label through Virgin Records on 24 November 1986 shortly after the group's original split.
 It picks up from where the band's first greatest hits album Complete Madness left off, running from "Driving in My Car" (the first single after Complete Madness's release) to the last Madness single before their split, "(Waiting For) The Ghost Train".

 Content

 As with Complete Madness, the compilation includes a couple of album tracks that were never released as singles, namely "I'll Compete" and "Victoria Gardens".
 In the liner notes for Utter Madness the group's guitarist Chris Foreman revealed that "Victoria Gardens" was earmarked as a possible single, and it had been remixed and artwork done for the sleeve before "One Better Day" was chosen as the second single from the Keep Moving album instead, using the photograph originally taken for "Victoria Gardens" on its sleeve.

+The album booklet also notably contains a photograph of all seven members of the original lineup of the band, including former keyboardist Mike Barson, his first appearance with the band in over 2 years.
+The setup of the photo also mirrored the band's album cover for their 1982 compilation Complete Madness.

 "Seven Year Scratch", only available on the CD version of the album as a bonus track, is a vinyl remix featuring numerous Madness songs.
 Although this track features on other Madness compilations in edited form, this full length mix is only available on Utter Madness.